theobald-software/kb.theobald-software.github.io/content/_xtract-is/determining-the-azure-cluster-ID.md

 Please also have a look in our [OnlineHelp](https://help.theobald-software.com/en/) for further information.

-Azure Cluster ID is needed to create a customer bound license.
+Azure SSIS-IR Cluster ID is needed to create a customer bound license.

-### Cluster ID in the Azure Portal
+### Azure SSIS-IR Cluster ID in the Azure Portal

 -  Within Azure Data Factory (ADF) navigate to "Let's get started" and select **Configure SSIS Integration**.